MicrosoftDocs/win32/desktop-src/WmiSdk/swbemobject-put-.md

 ---
-Description: The Put\_ method of SWbemObject creates or updates an instance or a class object to Windows Management Instrumentation (WMI).
+description: The Put\_ method of SWbemObject creates or updates an instance or a class object to Windows Management Instrumentation (WMI).
 You can use this method after you modify any properties or methods in an SWbemObject, and your changes are written to WMI. ms.assetid: c636ff95-9f3e-4ba9-adf3-30b981be02a4 ms.tgt_platform: multiple
 title: SWbemObject.Put_ method (Wbemdisp.h)